-Eva Gonzalez-Ruskiewicz, Mentor Teacher-Supervisor, is a vocalist, songwriter, and educator with a passion for advocating for equitable access to quality education.
+Eva Gonzalez-Ruskiewicz, Instructional Supervisor, is a vocalist, songwriter, and educator with a passion for advocating for equitable access to quality education.
 She holds a BA in Music and English Literature from Columbia University in New York City and a Masters in Teaching from Chaminade University in Honolulu.

 Prior to working with ETM-LA, Eva taught K-12 Music, English Language Arts, and History on the Big Island of Hawaii.
 Some highlights from her career in the islands includes developing a STEAM-based curriculum about Native Hawaiian perspectives on climate change, and composing and co-directing and original, science-based musical for a local K-8 school.